 The Riverfront Woods Preserve is owned and managed by the Town of Yarmouth, protected by conservation easements held by the Royal River Conservation Trust.
-The 50-acre project conserves one of the last remaining pieces of unfragmented habitat and shoreline along the Royal River in Yarmouth.
-This section of the river supports beavers, otters, deer and a variety of bird species and distinct flora, creating a surprisingly remote experience for paddling in the summer and skating, snowshoeing and skiing in the winter.
-The preserve’s shoreline is roughly one mile upriver from the East Elm Street boat launch, and is accessible from a new town trailhead parking lot at the end of a new street — Riverfront Drive — now built off East Elm Street at the North Road intersection.
+The 50-acre preserve includes one of the last remaining pieces of unfragmented habitat and shoreline along the Royal River in Yarmouth.
+The river supports beavers, otters, deer and a variety of bird species and distinct flora, creating a surprisingly remote experience for paddling in the summer and skating, snowshoeing and skiing in the winter.
+The preserve’s shoreline is roughly one mile upriver from the East Elm Street boat launch, and is accessible from a trailhead parking lot at the end of Riverfront Drive — off East Elm Street near the East Elm & North Road intersection.
 The trails are designed for wheelchairs, baby carriages, and comfortable walking.
 Dogs and bikes are not allowed, increasing the remote experience of the preserve.

 Trails, Trailhead, and Accessibility

-While the trailhead parking lot is now built at the end of Riverfront Drive (new street off East Elm Street near North Road), trails are not fully complete (as of December 2020).
-Riverfront Drive is not today on most GPS systems.
+A paved trailhead parking lot with an informational kiosk is located at the end of Riverfront Drive (new street off East Elm Street near its intersection with North Road).

 The shoreline of the preserve is easily accessed by canoe, kayak, or SUP as part of the Royal River Water Trail.